 Students can choose between single-gender or mixed-gender residence halls/floors.
 While bedrooms are single-gender, bathrooms may be mixed-gender and are designed to ensure privacy.
 On single-gender floors, bathrooms are primarily used by people identifying with that gender.

-Utilizing the community cultural wealth model, students develop cultural competence/cultural intelligence, aspirational capital, linguistic capital, resistance capital and ally development through organizing, living, studying, and socializing with peers passionate about political, cultural, popular, social, and economic issues of the African Diaspora (supplemental application required).
+Utilizing the community cultural wealth model, students develop cultural competence/cultural intelligence, aspirational capital, linguistic capital, resistance capital and ally development through organizing, living, studying, and socializing with peers passionate about political, cultural, popular, social, and economic issues of the African Diaspora. (supplemental application required).
 Learn more »

 Residence Hall and Apartment.
 Students of any gender live on the same floor or apartment and share a commitment to cooperative living through respect and consideration for one another.
 Bedrooms are single-gender while bathrooms may be designated as mixed-gender with private toilet and shower stalls.